Mature Masculine

 Remember how much remains unknown:

-• Stay curious and teachable.
+• Stay curious and teachable

-• Let mastery deepen your humility.
+• Let mastery deepen our humility

-True masters stay students.
+The best masters stay students.

-Serve with Your Skill
+Serve with Our Skill

 Use mastery for others:

-• How can your skill help people?
+• How can our skill help people?

-Mastery finds its meaning in service, shaping lives beyond your own.
+Mastery finds its meaning in service.

 Inquiry